Snohomish County Explosion: Press links

 In 2007-2010, Mumm served as the Snohomish County Explosion Chairman and was also the General Manager of the club in 2007-2008.

 In 2008, Mumm serves as assistant coach to fix defensive problems on the court.

-It could be a recipe for disaster, two all-star caliber players — guys who will take up a lot of minutes and shots — jumping onto a team just weeks before the postseason.

 It was business as usual for the Everett Explosion.
 Despite the game not meaning anything in the standings, the Explosion continued their winning ways Tuesday night, defeating the Seattle Mountaineers 133-119 in an International Basketball League game played in front of 2,066 fans at the Everett Events Center.

 The Explosion was led by Rashaad Powell, Donald Watts and Justin Murray, all with 21 points.
 Murray added 10 rebounds and five assists, and Powell tacked on four assists.

 Courtyard Media Foundation

 Courtyard Media Foundation operated the Explosion Basketball from 2006 - 2010 with Nathan Mumm as the acting President of the organization.

 In 2006, Courtyard Media became the owner of the Snohomish County Explosion.

 In 2010, Nathan became the Head Coach of the Snohomish County Explosion.